Evelyn Nesbit: Early life

 The Nesbit family moved to Pittsburgh around 1893.
-When Nesbit was about 10, her father died suddenly at age 40, leaving the family penniless.
-Her family lost their home, and all their possessions were auctioned off to pay outstanding debts.
-Nesbit's mother was unable to find work using her dressmaking skills, and the family had to depend on the charity of friends and relatives.
-The family lived as nomads, sharing a single room in a series of boarding houses.
-Her mother often sent Nesbit's younger brother Howard to live with relatives or family friends for periods of time.
-Nesbit's mother was eventually given money to rent a house to use as a boardinghouse, in order to have a source of income.
+When Nesbit was about ten years old, her father died suddenly at age 40.
+Her family was left penniless; they lost their home and all their possessions were auctioned off to pay outstanding debts.
+Nesbit's mother was unable to find work using her dressmaking skills.
+Dependent on the charity of friends and relatives, the family lived as nomads and shared a single room in a series of boardinghouses.
+Nesbit's younger brother Howard was often sent to live with friends or relatives for periods of time.
+Nesbit's mother was eventually given money to rent a house to use as her own boardinghouse, securing a source of income.
 She sometimes assigned young Evelyn (aged about 12) to the duty of collecting the rent from boarders.
-In her 1915 memoir, Nesbit later recalled that, "Mamma was always worried about the rent ... it was too hard a thing for her to actually ask for every week, and it never went smoothly."
+"Mamma was always worried about the rent," Nesbit later recalled. "[I]t was too hard a thing for her to actually ask for every week, and it never went smoothly."
 Nesbit's mother lacked the temperament or savvy to run a boardinghouse, and the venture failed.

-Under continuous financial distress which showed no prospect of improvement, Mrs. Nesbit moved to Philadelphia in 1898.
-A friend had encouraged her, advising that relocation to Philadelphia could open opportunities for her employment as a seamstress.
-Evelyn and Howard were sent to an aunt and then transferred for care to a family in Allegany, whose acquaintance their mother had made some years earlier.
+With their financial prospects continuously dim, the Nesbit family moved to Philadelphia in 1899.
+A friend had advised Nesbit's mother that relocating to Philadelphia could open opportunities for her employment as a seamstress.
+Evelyn and Howard were sent to an aunt and then transferred for care to a family in Allegheny, whose acquaintance their mother had made some years earlier.
 Mrs. Nesbit indeed gained a job, not as a seamstress, but as a sales clerk at the fabric counter of Wanamaker's department store.
 She sent for her children, and both 14-year-old Evelyn and 12-year-old Howard also became Wanamaker employees, working twelve-hour days for six days a week.